Oghenerobo/Technical-writing-assignments-OGHENEROBO/Google Chrome for mobile devices_user guide.md

 2\.2.3 Troubleshooting

-2\.3 Testing Google Chrome for mobile devices
+2\.3 Testing Google Chrome on your device

 3\. **Google Chrome Alternatives**